Public Power Corporation: Shareholders

-The Company’s shareholding structure as of 10 March 2023 was as follows:

-Privatisation

 In 2001, PPC carried out a share flotation on the Athens Stock Exchange and consequently was no longer wholly owned by the government, although it was still controlled by it with a 51.1% stake until 2021.

 In June 2011, the Greek government announced it would sell 17% of its share of PPC to meet conditions of EU/ECB/IMF loan package.
 The workers of PPC responded by limited power cuts to selected towns across Greece.
 However, the Tsipras Government decided to suspend the privatisation of PPC as one of its first anti-austerity measures.

-The company was eventually privatised in November 2021, when the Greek government decreased its shareholding to 34.12% and transferred it to the Greek sovereign wealth fund, the Hellenic Corporation of Assets and Participations (HCAP).
+On 16 November 2021, the company completed a share capital increase that the Greek government as a shareholder chose not participate in.
+As a result, the Greek government's shareholding decreased from 51.12% to 34.12%, which is currently held by the country sovereign wealth fund, the Hellenic Corporation of Assets and Participations (HCAP).